 At its sole discretion, the Manager may waive management fees or absorb expenses of the Fund.
-There were no management fee waivers or expense absorptions for the year ended December 31, 2020 or 2019.
-The Manager may cease doing so at any time without notice to unitholders.
+There were no management fee waivers or expense absorptions for the year ended December 31, 2021 or 2020.

 6. FINANCIAL RISK MANAGEMENT

 Investment activities of the Fund expose it to a variety of financial risks: credit risk, liquidity risk and market risk (including interest rate risk, other price risk and currency risk).
 The Manager seeks to minimize these risks by employing experienced portfolio managers that will manage the security portfolios of the Fund on a daily basis according to market events and the investment objectives of the Fund.
 To assist in managing risk, the Manager also maintains a governance structure that oversees the Fund's investment activities and monitors compliance with the Fund's stated investment strategy and securities regulations.